BlueLogoFish.png

 Task-driven models of proprioception & sensorimotor processing

 We develop normative theories and models for sensorimotor transformations and learning.
-Recent work has demonstrated that networks trained on object-recognition tasks provide excellent models for the visual system.
+Work in the past decade has demonstrated that networks trained on object-recognition tasks provide excellent models for the visual system.
 Yet, for sensorimotor circuits this fruitful approach is less explored, perhaps due to the lack of datasets like ImageNet.
 Thus, we explore task-demands, like controlling an arm or learning motor skills, and investigate the emerging representations and computations.
+We outlined this approach in a Perspective in Current Opinion in Neurobiology in 2021 & more recently in Cell 2024: Decoding the brain: From neural representations to mechanistic models.